mozilla/chromeless/packages/jetpack-core/docs/page-worker.md

 @param [options] {object}
   The *`options`* parameter is optional, and if given it should be an object with any of the following keys:
-  @prop [content] {string}
+  @prop [contentURL] {URL,string}
-    A string which represents the initial content of the Page Worker.
-It can be either a URL to be loaded or a piece of HTML code to be used as the content for the page.
+    The URL of the content to load in the panel.
-  @prop [onReady] {function,array}
+  @prop [onReady] {function}
-    A function callback or an array of functions that will be called when the DOM on the page is ready.
+    A function callback that will be called when the DOM on the page is ready.
     This can be used to know when your Page Worker instance is ready to be used, and also whenever the page is reloaded or another page is loaded in its place.
   @prop [allow] {object}
     An object with keys to configure the permissions of the Page Worker.
     The boolean key `script` controls if scripts from the page